tracemap/tracemap-tool/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.5.

-## Prerequisites

-Add your twitter apps credentials to the [sample-environment.ts](./src/environments/sample-environment.ts) and copy it as <b>environment.ts</b>.
-For information on how to receive the twitter credentials, take a look [here](./src/environments/).

-After this step the tool (in prgress) should be ready to use.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.